WomenPlusPlus/deploy-impact-22-wikimini-c/Application/extensions/WikiMiniExtension/README.md

-# Example extension for MediaWiki
+# WikiMini extension for MediaWiki

-The Examples extension is a collection of small example features that implement common extension interfaces in MediaWiki.
+The WikiMini extension allows the implementation of a educational dashboard.

 The basic structure of this repository is based on the BoilerPlate extension.